Other Common Names: creeping spurge, donkey tail spurge

 Why Is It a Noxious Weed?

-It escaped cultivation and is aggressive, crowding out native species.
+Myrtle spurge escapes cultivation and is aggressive, crowding out native species.
 It poses a danger to people because of its caustic, latex sap, which causes nausea, vomiting and diarrhea when ingested.
+The sap can cause blindness if it gets in people's eyes.
 Skin contact with sap causes redness, swelling and blisters.

 How would I identify it?